bytebase/bytebase.com/content/docs/poc.md

 ---
-title: POC Handbook
+title: POC Checklist
 ---

-This doc guides through the POC (Proof of Concept) for the potential Bytebase customers to qualify the Enterprise plan.
-The process usually takes 1 ~ 2 weeks.
+The POC (Proof of Concept) checklist helps the potential buyers to evaluate the Bytebase Enterprise plan.
+The POC process usually takes 1 ~ 2 weeks.
 Please [contact us](/contact-us) to request an enterprise license.

 ## Install